SohaT7/Surfs_Up/README.md

 ## Overview of the Analysis
 ### Purpose:
-The purpose of this project is to analyse the climate data (temperatures in June and December) in Oahu, Hawaii, in order to gauge if opening up a surf shop there will make for a viable investment or not.
+The purpose of this project is to analyze the climate data (temperatures in June and December) in Oahu, Hawaii, in order to gauge if opening up a surf shop there will make for a viable investment or not.

 # About the Dataset:
 The dataset for this project comprises of climate data on Oahu, Hawaii, and is contained in the following SQLite database: